Winter in Hokkaido : 10 Things that Make it Great

 Winter in Hokkaido takes on various characters thanks to the area’s vast wilderness.
 Moving scenes such as breathtaking landscapes unique to winter, or wild animals which thrive even in the perilous cold- why don’t you come and see them for yourself?

 As large as the world is, you won’t find many places like Hokkaido where the mountains and city are so close together that you can enjoy them both on the same trip.
-Even when it comes to Chamonix, located in France, Zermatt, in Switzerland, or Vail in the US, resorts are only tourist attractions in the mountains.
-But in Sapporo or Asahikawa, on the other hand, the mountains and city blend together seamlessly- you can go to the mountains just the way you would go for a stroll, and come straight back after riding.
+In cities like Sapporo or Asahikawa, on the other hand, the mountains and city blend together seamlessly- you can go to the mountains just the way you would go for a stroll, and come straight back after riding.

 You could be having breakfast in a nice café, and be riding on waist-deep powder or looking at the prehistoric sites registered as a UNESCO World Heritage Site within two hours.